S3L3CT3DLoves/StashBots/README.md

 You must have BOT rights on TARGET

-## Currently supported
-PMVSTASH and STASHDB are currently implemented, FANSDB will be added soon

-*Using STASHDB as a TARGET is not recommended, because it does not have a link type for PMVSTASH, which will prevent updating in the future.*

 ## Terms Used
 - TARGET (-tsb) : StashBox instance where the performers will be created / updated
 - SOURCE (-ssb) : StashBox instance where the performer data will be copied from (generally STASHDB)